 So, what are they best for?

 Dashboards are great for monitoring a known set of key metrics over a set period of time.
-If your users have already identified important KPIs they need to track, having an overview that’s easy to glance over and proactively watch is very helpful to have.
+If your users have already identified important KPIs they need to track, having a business overview that’s easy to glance over and proactively watch is very helpful to have.

 Modern BI tools like Yellowfin have elevated data discovery and data storytelling possible with just dashboards even further, with richly visualized reporting capabilities that enable regular business users to make their dashboards even more interactive in nature and collaborative in design than they traditionally once were.

-But the use cases for analytics - and what our users want from them - is evolving.
+But the use cases for analytics - and what our users want from them - is evolving rapidly.

 - What if your users want to know about the unknown metrics, instead of just monitoring known ones?